How the enterprise can embrace hybrid cloud

 But the use of hybrid cloud is growing.
-A recent survey from RightScale estimated that enterprises with a hybrid cloud strategy has grown to 58% this year, up from 51% in 2018, while the number of organisations with an exclusively private or public cloud has declined slightly.
+A recent survey from RightScale estimated that the number of enterprises with a hybrid cloud strategy grew to 58% in 2019, up from 51% in 2018, while the number of organisations with an exclusively private or public cloud has declined slightly.
 In addition, 28% of companies who haven't yet adopted hybrid cloud consider it a priority to do so.

 Enterprises now need to be able to securely, quickly and seamlessly move workloads, including those that are mission-critical, to and from the public cloud.
 97% said this was a requirement when looking at infrastructure options.

 The enterprises of today are time-poor, information-rich and have plenty of demands to fulfil.
 As such, they have limited resources and must constantly balance today's business needs with tomorrow's demands and changing market landscape.

 With true hybrid cloud, organisations free themselves from the mundane and complex, allowing them to focus on their core business objectives and move from the daily grind to innovating for future success.

 - The ability to build and host new enterprise applications in Java-based architectures as well as being primed to benefit from next-generation, rather than just traditional apps.